Chobbes/FeatureSquish/README.md

 Given a dataset you call the program as follows

-    FeatureSquish dataset output_directory iterations prob_of_removal+
+    FeatureSquish dataset output_directory output_directory_csv iterations prob_of_removal+

-Where `dataset` is the filename of the data, `prob_of_removal` is the probability that any feature will be removed from the dataset, and `output_directory` is where `FeatureSquish` should write the new datasets with missing features to. `iterations` is the number of datasets to generate with each probability of removal.
+Where `dataset` is the filename of the data, `prob_of_removal` is the probability that any feature will be removed from the dataset, and `output_directory` is where `FeatureSquish` should write the new datasets with missing features to (`output_directory_csv` is where CSV files should go). `iterations` is the number of datasets to generate with each probability of removal.
 Multiple probabilities of removal may be specified.

 For example

-    FeatureSquish example.train missing_data 3 0.1 0.2 0.3 0.4 0.5 0.6 0.7 0.8 0.9
+    FeatureSquish example.train missing_data missing_data_csv 3 0.1 0.2 0.3 0.4 0.5 0.6 0.7 0.8 0.9

 Will generate a directory with the following structure: